 Madam Speaker, as this is the first time I am standing to speak, I would like to thank the constituents of Calgary Shepard for their confidence and support.
 I also want to thank my wife, Evangeline, and all of my supporters for allowing me to speak on behalf of them in the House.

 As I pondered that privilege, I thought of an old Yiddish proverb, “Speech is difficult, but silence is impossible”, and I cannot stay silent as I watch two levels of government raise taxes, start new carbon taxes, and add layers and layers of new regulatory red tape.
 The first duty of good government is to do no harm, and on that side of the House, I do not see that.
-The uncertainty, lack of clarity, and lack of a plan is harming the economy, but, most importantly, it is leading to job losses in my constituency, my city, and my province.
+The uncertainty, lack of clarity, and lack of a plan are harming the economy, but, most importantly, they are leading to job losses in my constituency, my city, and my province.

 According to the last survey published by the Human Resources Institute of Alberta, across nearly every employment category, the leading cause of organizational departures right now is termination without cause.
 For the first time in two years, since this survey started, there are more people in Alberta being terminated without cause than for any other reason, and who are moving on for better opportunity elsewhere.
 That tells us where the economy is going, and it has gotten worse since the provincial and federal elections.
 That speaks volumes to the confidence that companies, entrepreneurs, businesses, and people are placing in that side of the House.